biya-coin/biyaliquid-docs/.gitbook/glossary.md

 ### Governance

-Governance is the democratic process that allows users and validators to make changes to Biyachain.
+Governance is the democratic process that allows users and validators to make changes to Biya Chain.
 Community members submit, vote, and implement proposals.
 One staked BIYA is equal to one vote.

 ### Governance proposal

-A written submission for a change or addition to the Biyachain protocol.
-Topics of proposals can vary from community pool spending, software changes, parameter changes, or any change pertaining to Biyachain.
+A written submission for a change or addition to the Biya Chain protocol.
+Topics of proposals can vary from community pool spending, software changes, parameter changes, or any change pertaining to Biya Chain.

 ### IBC